Tozeur: Climate

-Modern town
+Modern city

 With hundreds of thousands of palm trees, Tozeur is a large oasis.
 Dates are exported from Tozeur.
 In ancient times, before the advent of motorized vehicles, the oasis was important for the transportation through the Sahara, which took place in caravans.
 The name of the city in antiquity was Tusuros, it was an important Roman outpost.
-The medina (old city) of Tozeur, contains traditional architecture, fashion and workmanship.
+The Medina quarter of Tozeur, contains traditional architecture, fashion and workmanship.

 Architecture

 Tozeur, in common with the surrounding Jerid region, is noted for its yellow/brownish brickwork as well as its patterns in geometric designs which form the facades of most buildings in the old city and the new tourist zone.